kubestellar/kubestellar/docs/content/direct/architecture.md

 Examples of users interaction with KubeStellar are illustrated in the [KubeStellar Usage Examples](./examples.md) section.

-The KubeStellar architecture has these main modules:
+The KubeStellar architecture has the following main modules.

+- [*KubeFlex*](https://github.com/kubestellar/kubeflex/).
+KubeStellar builds on the services of KubeFlex, using it to keep track of, and possibly provide, the Inventory and Transport spaces and the Workload Description spaces.
+Each of those appears as a `ControlPlane` object in the KubeFlex hosting cluster.

 - *KubeStellar Controller Manager*: this module is instantiated once per WDS and is responsible for watching `BindingPolicy` objects and create from it a matching `Binding` object that contains list of references to the concrete objects and list of references to the concrete clusters, and for updating the status of objects in the WDS.